-Specified perils are one of a number of optional insurance solutions.
+Specified perils are one of several optional insurance solutions.
 It’s an alternative to all perils.
 Not sure if you have or need a named perils insurance?

 Specified perils cover damage or loss to your vehicle.
 Named perils is another name for this.
 You have protection for the perils specifically listed in your policy - this is above what is part of what is included in car insurance quotes.
 If a peril is excluded, you do not have coverage against that particular risk.